 As the technology suppliers, we have an exciting opportunity to collectively increase the “off the shelf” benefit of the systems, services, and products provided to the industry we serve.
 Today, each of us decides what, how, when, and why to integrate.
 However, with the rapid increase in the use of data-driven logistics, it would help the propane industry and the vendors if there were an agreed set of standards that vendors could respond to.

 The use of tank monitors may have reached an inflection point, with rapid growth in the last three years very much in evidence.
-The expansion of tank monitoring is expected to follow the “S-curve” seen in the adoption of other technologies; it begins with a small number of “early adopters,” moves into a period of accelerated growth as technology is adopted by “followers,” and culminates in slower growth as a saturation point is reached and “laggards” follow suit.
+The expansion of propane tank monitoring is expected to follow the “S-curve” seen in the adoption of other technologies; it begins with a small number of “early adopters,” moves into a period of accelerated growth as technology is adopted by “followers,” and culminates in slower growth as a saturation point is reached and “laggards” follow suit.

 Gaslog estimates 8% of bulk tanks are monitored in the U.S., but that number is rising rapidly as evidenced by double-digit growth in monitor sales and the number of new monitor suppliers in the market.
 This growth is being driven by greater value and industry challenges.

-Tank monitoring’s total cost of ownership continues to fall while reliability and battery life continue to rise.
+Propane tank monitoring’s total cost of ownership continues to fall while reliability and battery life continue to rise.
 Total cost of ownership includes capital depreciation, monthly fees, and installation cost.
 While a cellular-based system is cost effective for up to 30% of tanks, we are entering the industry 4.0 era, facilitating a trend towards automation and data exchange with Internet of Things (IoT) costs falling further, driving effective ROI for more than 60% of propane tanks.

 At the same time, the need for the delivery efficiency is increasing.
 The number of gallons supplied has been contracting each year; the cost of delivery has increased; demand and weather patterns have become less predictable; and the cost of propane has grown more volatile with changes in global demand.
 For propane marketers, reducing the cost of delivery and customer churn for increased profitability is critical to meeting these challenges.